Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Burgomaster's Mansion.md

 "The interior of the mansion is well furnished, yet the fixtures show signs of great wear.
 Noticeable oddities are the boarded-up windows and the presence of holy sym­ bols in every room.
 The burgomaster is in a side drawing room on the floor-lying in a simple wooden coffin sur­ rounded by wilting flowers and a faint odor of decay."

-Ismark and.
-Treena made the coffin themselves.
+Ismark and Ireena made the coffin themselves.

 ROLEPLAYING !REENA